pgajdos/apache-rex/README.md

   Contains summary what the example is showing.
 * `MODULES` (required, even if empty)
   Lists required modules apache should provide to run the example.
 Module names in the list can be separated by white space or colon.
+Module name can be regexp, too.
+It has to match <name>_module symbol provided by the module.
 * `MODULES_OPT` (optional)
   Lists modules that are either optional for given example (see `mod_sed` in `mod_filter-basic` for instance) or are required just for some apache